Simply Expand Your Reach as a Hospice

 These examples do not including envelops, ink for printing labels and the time coordinating volunteers or staff to process the monthly mailing.

 Now, for the sake of simplicity, let's multiply that by 12 account for each months group of newly bereaved (since we initially looked at the cost for supporting only one month of newly bereaved for a year.

-Over $22k is a lot of money, in addition to the time and energy put into getting the mailing out, to wonder if someone is reading your newsletter.
+Over $22k is a lot of money, in addition to the time and energy put into getting the mailing out for a maximum of 12 contacts of your Routine Mailing Care Plan.